Meniscectomy for a Meniscus Tear

 Your doctor will likely suggest the treatment that he or she thinks will work best for you based on where the tear is, the pattern of the tear, and how big it is.
 Your age, your health, and your activity level may also affect your treatment options.
 In some cases, the surgeon makes the final decision during surgery, when he or she can see the how strong the meniscus is, where the tear is, and how big the tear is.

+There are different types of meniscus tears.
 The pattern of the tear may determine whether a tear can be repaired.
-Horizontal and flap tears generally require surgical removal of at least part of the meniscus.
-See a picture of different types of tears.
+Horizontal and flap tears typically require surgical removal of at least part of the meniscus.

 The choice of type of surgery is based on the size and location of the tear, your age and activity level, the surgeon's experience, and your preferences.
 Orthopedic surgeons most often perform meniscus surgery with arthroscopy, a procedure used to both examine and repair the inside of a joint.
 A thin tube (arthroscope) containing a camera and light is inserted through small incisions near the joint.
 Surgical instruments are inserted through other small incisions.
 Arthroscopic surgery may limit knee damage from surgery and may promote fuller recovery.
 But some tears may require open knee surgery.

 In a total meniscectomy, the entire meniscus is removed.
 In a partial meniscectomy, the surgeon removes as little of the meniscus as possible.
 Unstable meniscal fragments are removed, and the remaining meniscus edges are smoothed so that there are no frayed ends.

 You may have general or regional anesthesia for a meniscectomy.
 Arthroscopic partial meniscectomy is commonly done in an outpatient surgical center.